 Please leave your home to place the call to us

 If you have determined (or suspect) you have a gas leak, please take the following precautions:

-- DO Evacuate the building, but be nearby/available for our service technician
+- DO evacuate the building, but remain nearby and available for our service technician

-- DO Extinguish any open flame The best way to promote safety is through education and awareness.
+- The best way to promote safety is through education and awareness.

 We’ve compiled the following list of natural gas safety tips to guide and inform consumers about issues that might be relevant to you.
 As always, please call our 24-hour emergency phone number if you have any questions or need assistance with anything safety-related.

 - Always read your appliance manuals thoroughly